FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 budget and that there are some important questions that need to be answered, the

-Sinn Féin team on this Council would be voting in favour of this budget.--- 32
+Sinn Féin team on this Council would be voting in favour of this budget.
+---
+32

 **Councillor Hartigan**